Intro course focuses on safety

 Learning from real-life incidents

 In 2012, the accreditation board ABET expanded program criteria for chemical engineering to require curriculum to include the hazards associated with engineering processes.
-The department’s process safety projects are sponsored by Shell.
+The department’s process safety projects are sponsored by Shell and Phillips 66.

 “This project allows students to start their chemical engineering education with an in depth analysis of a major safety incident and critically evaluate actions moving forward,” said Chemical and Biomolecular Engineering Lecturer Dr. Troy Vogel, who teaches the course.
 “The same students are then reminded three years later, right before graduation, of the impact they have on the lives of individuals and communities if something were to go wrong.”

 Vogel assigns each group a different major process safety incident that happened within the last 15 years.
 Most incidents are taken from completed Chemical Safety Board investigations to provide the students with at least one in-depth source of information.

 “It is a very sobering experience to stand in a room with nearly 60 different projects of major industrial accidents which have all happened within the student’s lifetime,” Vogel said.
 “Every time I create the list, I reflect on the continued mistakes our industry makes, compromising the integrity of property, but more importantly affecting the lives of people and families,” he said.

 For their project, students Maddy Chalifoux and Matt Daminato reviewed the Patridge-Raleigh oilfield explosion in Mississippi in 2006.
 Daminato said he’s enjoyed learning more about what he could do with a degree in chemical engineering in CHBE 121, but also, “how to avoid incidents like this one” in Mississippi.